thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 itself from the obligation either of the general law or of any well established rule.

-(3) It is never necessary in practice when invoking a par- ticular rule of international law against a particular State to show that that State has assented to it diplomatically.
+(3) It is never necessary in practice when invoking a particular rule of international law against a particular State to show that that State has assented to it diplomatically.
 The test applied is whether the rule is one generally recognised by the society of States.
-As Westlake[^28/1] has put it:---
+As Westlake[^28/1] has put it :---

 > It is enough to show that the general _consensus_ of opinion within the limits of European civilisation is in favour of the rule.

-(4) There are concrete examples today of treaty rules, par- ticularly those laid down by " law-making" treaties, having an incidence upon States without any form of consent expressed by or attributable to them.
+(4) There are concrete examples today of treaty rules, particularly those laid down by "law-making" treaties, having an incidence upon States without any form of consent expressed by or attributable to them.
 A striking example is paragraph 6 of Article 2 of the United Nations Charter, which provides that